Moscow Nights (1935 film): Critical response

+The Monthly Film Bulletin wrote: "Most of the atmosphere is markedly un-Russian, so that the praiseworthy foreignness of Harry Baur's performance actually seems out-of-place.
+The direction and editing are hovering and uncertain: the makers appear at a loss to construct adequately in terms of sound and dialogue and there are large awkward silent gaps in the action.
+Even where the cutting has concentrated directly on sound the effect is laboured and has too little relation to the internal movement of the film as a whole."

+Variety wrote: "This [film] is a triumph for Anthony Asquith, director, in that you are actually transported to Russia in 1916, and no book could give you a more vivid spectacle of things as they existed at that time.
+In one moment you see the life of the people, then a flash of guns and then immediately switched to an interior, showing in no unmistakable manner two, three, or more simultaneous happenings in as many respective locales.
+The success of this development of plot is no accidental touch, but the result of skilful cutting.
+Its technique differs somewhat from anything seen before, and, as such, is most arresting."

 Writing for The Spectator in 1935, Graham Greene called the film "completely bogus", and "the worst, as well as the most ballyhooed, film of the year".
 Asquith and Dudley-Ward were criticised in particular, with Greene describing Asquith's direction as puerile, and Dudley-Ward's acting as "country-house charades".
 Although Greene praised the acting from the rest of the film's stars, and noted that Asquith's past direction had been characterized by trickery, he commented that "now [Asquith's] bag of tricks seems empty".